-You just got a haircut for the cost of shears and a comb (and each time you cut your hair, you’re reducing the per-use cost of them!).
+You just got a haircut for the cost of shears and a comb.
+Each time you cut your hair, you’re reducing the per-use cost of them!

 If your hair doesn’t look quite how you wanted – don’t fret, it will grow back!
-Sometimes, if your cut isn’t as you wanted, you can go back and cut it again to improve it – it really depends on what you want.
+Sometimes, if your cut isn’t as you wanted, you can go back and cut it again to improve it.

 While I loved having long hair, and it would look nice if I spent an hour styling it, I never do unless it’s a formal event, and even then it’s a hassle.

-Having a short, works-every-day style is best for me (see step 0), and I have to work with what I have, not what I wish I had.
+Having a short, works-every-day style is best for me, and I have to work with what I have, not what I wish I had.

-In the end, cutting your own hair is a great skill to have, and it will quickly extend to cutting the hair of others’ (I’ve cut my mum, step-dad, husband and step-daughters’ hair!), as nobody likes to shell out a lot of money for something small.
+In the end, cutting your own hair is a great skill to have, and it will quickly extend to cutting the hair of others’ (I’ve cut my mum, step-dad, husband and step-daughters’ hair!).

 Enjoy cutting your own hair, and you’ll save thousands of dollars over your lifetime (even more if you have kids)!